-4A SBCCC 100.6 - Program Registration Request Procedure
+4A SBCCC 100.6 Program Registration Request Procedure

-(a) Upon request by a prospective sponsor to an official of ApprenticeshipNC, or upon the initiative of an official of ApprenticeshipNC, a representative of ApprenticeshipNC shall contact the prospective sponsor for the purpose of discussing the requirements for registration and the procedures necessary to register and operate an apprenticeship program. (b) If the prospective sponsor elects to request registration of an apprenticeship program, it shall complete and submit to the Director the

-(1) A written request, signed by the prospective sponsor, for registration of an apprenticeship program meeting the requirements of 29 CFR 29.5;

-(2) An original of the program standards of apprenticeship required under 29 CFR 29.5, including an affirmative action plan according to 29 CFR 30.4 and a written description of the selection procedure according to 29 CFR 30.10, unless otherwise exempted under 29 CFR 30.19; (3) A written agreement to comply with the program standards by a participating employer as provided; and

-(4) One of the following:

-(A) A written acknowledgment of union agreement or "no objection" to the registration when the program standards, collective bargaining agreement, or other instrument provides for participation by a union in any manner in the operation of the substantive matters of the apprenticeship program and such participation is exercised;

-(B) A written acknowledgment of a union's receipt of a copy of the completed application forms when the union represents employees in the trade which is an objective of the apprenticeship training, unless an acknowledgment under Part (A) of this Subparagraph is required; or employees of the sponsor or participating employers in the trade which is an objective of the apprenticeship training.
+- (a) Upon request by a prospective sponsor to an official of ApprenticeshipNC, or upon the initiative of an official of ApprenticeshipNC, a representative of ApprenticeshipNC shall contact the prospective sponsor for the purpose of discussing the requirements for registration and the procedures necessary to register and operate an apprenticeship program. - (b) If the prospective sponsor elects to request registration of an apprenticeship program, it shall complete and submit to the Director the following: - A written request, signed by the prospective sponsor, for registration of an apprenticeship program meeting the requirements of 29 CFR 29.5; - An original of the program standards of apprenticeship required under 29 CFR 29.5, including an affirmative action plan according to 29 CFR 30.4 and a written description of the selection procedure according to 29 CFR 30.10, unless otherwise exempted under 29 CFR 30.19; - A written agreement to comply with the program standards by a participating employer as provided; and - 4) One of the following: - A written acknowledgment of union agreement or "no objection" to the registration when the program standards, collective bargaining agreement, or other instrument provides for participation by a union in any manner in the operation of the substantive matters of the apprenticeship program and such participation is exercised; - b.
+A written acknowledgment of a union's receipt of a copy of the completed application forms when the union represents employees in the trade which is an objective of the apprenticeship training, unless an acknowledgment under Part (A) of this Subparagraph is required; or - c.
+A signed statement by the sponsor that no unions represent employees of the sponsor or participating employers in the trade which is an objective of the apprenticeship training.

-(C) A signed statement by the sponsor that no unions represent